wetchler/ML/README.md

 1. Modelling - `sklearn` etc - predict the main Thing of interest.
    - This is often the _least_ creative part of the process.
    - We'll learn about this in our tutorial today.
+1. Presenting - `powerpoint` etc - translate your findings to your team, client, etc
+   - We won't cover this here, but it's a highly overlooked step.
+Communicating at the right level (showing just enough technical detail to get the point across) is hard to do well.

 ### Lies, damned lies, and statistics